baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

 2. Research location in-depth such as (openhome.com, 2021):
 * The quality of local schools
 * Employment opportunities
-* What are the neighbors like
-* Proximity to shopping, entertainment, and recreational centers
-* Proximity to hospitals and other common services
+* Proximity to shopping, entertainment, and common services such as hospitals
 * Proximity to highways, utility lines, and public transit
 * Proximity to the nearest major city